judsonlmoore/judsonlmoore.com/_posts/peace-corps/2012-10-14-bishkek-photo-tour.markdown

 ---
 title:			Bishkek Photo Tour - A Morning in Kyrgyzstan's Capital City
 date:			2012-10-14 15:01:03 Z
 categories:		Bishkek
 tags:			Architecture
   - Bishkek
   - Kyrgyzstan
   - Photos
 author:			judsonlmoore
 excerpt:		On a perfect morning in Bishkek, the capital city of Kyrgyzstan in the heart of Central Asia, I grabbed a camera and went on a tour to capture some beauty.
 layout:			post
+image:			../assets/images/

 ---